microsoft/vscode-docs/docs/remote/ssh.md

 - **Full support:** x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+.

+- **Experimental support:**
-- **Experimental support:** ARMv7l (or ARMv8 in 32-bit mode) Raspbian Stretch/9+ (32-bit).
+  - ARMv7l/AArch32 (or ARMv8 in 32-bit mode) Raspbian Stretch/9+ (32-bit).
+  - ARMv8l/AArch64 Ubuntu 18.04+ (64-bit).

-Other `glibc` based Linux distributions for x86_64 and ARMv7l should work if they have the needed prerequisites.
+Other `glibc` based Linux distributions for x86_64 and ARMv7l/ARMv8l should work if they have the needed prerequisites.
 See the [Remote Development with Linux](/docs/remote/linux.md) article for information prerequisites and tips for getting community supported distributions up and running.

-While ARMv7l support is available in VS Code Insiders, some extensions installed on these devices may not work due to the use of x86 native code in the extension.
+While ARMv7l/ARMv8l support is available in VS Code Insiders, some extensions installed on these devices may not work due to the use of x86 native code in the extension.

 ### Installation